mynk-tmr/notes/Javascript/DOM API.md

 ## IntersectionObserver

-*asyncly* observes if element is *intersecting* with its container or viewport
+*asyncly* observes if element is *intersecting* with its container or viewed
-- notification is fired *twice* (enter/leave)
-- callback is executed only when threshold is crossed while intersecting

 ```jsx
 callback(entries, observor) {